Dirty Harry: Principal photography

 Glenn Wright, Eastwood's costume designer since Rawhide, was responsible for creating Callahan's distinctive old-fashioned brown and yellow checked jacket to emphasize his strong values in pursuing crime.
 Filming for Dirty Harry began in April 1971 and involved some risky stunts, with much footage shot at night and filming the city of San Francisco aerially, a technique for which the film series is renowned.
 Eastwood performed the stunt in which he jumps onto the roof of the hijacked school bus from a bridge, without a stunt double.
 His face is clearly visible throughout the shot.
 Eastwood also directed the suicide-jumper scene.

-The line, "My, that's a big one," spoken by Scorpio when Callahan removes his gun, was an ad-lib by Robinson.
+The line, "My, that's a big one", spoken by Scorpio when Callahan removes his gun, was an ad-lib by Robinson.
 The crew broke into laughter as a result of the double entendre and the scene had to be re-shot, but the line stayed.

-The final scene, in which Callahan throws his badge into the water, is a homage to a similar scene from 1952's High Noon.
+The final scene, in which Callahan throws his badge into the water, is supposedly an homage to a similar scene from 1952's High Noon.
 Eastwood initially did not want to toss the badge, believing it indicated that Callahan was quitting the police department.
 Siegel argued that tossing the badge was instead Callahan's indication of casting away the inefficiency of the police force's rules and bureaucracy.
 Although Eastwood was able to convince Siegel not to have Callahan toss the badge, when the scene was filmed, Eastwood changed his mind and went with Siegel's preferred ending.